Gaddodda/json-examples/c/README.md

 This function sets the url for curl to get track information.
-The first parameter to the function is an output variable that will point to the url and the second is a pointer to the hostname or IP address of the spotter.
+The first parameter to the function is an output variable that will point to the url and the second is a pointer to the hostname or IP address of the json app.

     #define TRACKS "/tracks.json"